 The only caveat is that it needs to be in a central location for reliable communication with the bulbs.

 Finally, the connection to other products with IFTTT is crucial.
 For the uninitiated, IFTTT ties together all kinds of systems like your smart phones and alarm systems.
 Imagine having your Scout or iSmartAlarm alarm systems turn on the lights in the house when it goes off (it’s now easier to set up your own smart lights at home with so many options in the market).
-It’s a great set of software that enables all sorts of neat home automation ideas.
+It’s a great set of software that enables all sorts of neat home automation routines.

 First Impressions of the WeMo Lights